 Jim: Kevin, let me ask you about this, because so often when you're parenting this age group, you know, as a parent you don't have a lot of the years of experience.
 You haven't seen your parents, perhaps, at 18, 19, and 20.
 They're still 11, 12, 13, 14.
-And we always talk about when you're dealing with the children in that spot not to allow them to think this moment, this catastrophe is going to set the tone for the rest of their lives.
-But we often do that as parents with these kids …that we think this F in math or this disappointment is the end of their life.
+And we always talk about when you're dealing with the children in that spot, not to allow them to think this moment, this catastrophe is going to set the tone for the rest of their lives.
+But we often do that as parents with these kids, that we think this F in math or this disappointment is the end of their life.
 We may not say it as a parent that way, but we act that way, like this is the most catastrophic thing that could ever happen.
 They were caught stealing at the store.
-They were—just fill in the blank with whatever it might be.
-We don't ourselves hold the long view of what they're going to be like at 21, 22.
-Kind of your story.
+They were, well, you just fill in the blank with whatever it might be.
+We don't ourselves hold the long view of what they're going to be like at 21, 22, kind of your story.

 Kevin: Yeah.
-Well, I think it's important that every parents realizes that your kid needs daily dosages of vitamin E, which is encouragement.
-And sometimes when these things come, these things that are just so catastrophic—I mean think of it for just a second.
-Is it going to make a big difference next week?
+Well, I think it's important that every parent realizes that your kid needs daily dosages of vitamin E, which is encouragement.
+And sometimes when these things come, these things that are just so catastrophic, I mean think of it for just a second.
+Is it gonna make a big difference next week?
 Or next year?
 Or next month?
 In all probability, no.

-So one of the little handles on www.birthorderguy.com , which is my website, we have podcasts on there, and they have been absolutely popular with young parents.
+So one of the little handles on www.birthorderguy.com, which is my website, we have podcasts on there, and they have been absolutely popular with young parents.
 And one of the things I try and teach parents on there, I have these little pocket answers, I call them.
 And one of them is a really a good one.
 "I'm sure you can handle it."
-And so when kids come and they whine like little stuck pigs, life's been unfair to them, et cetera—and by the way, if you have a whiner, you need a whine cellar.
+And so, when kids come and they whine like little stuck pigs, life's been unfair to them, et cetera, and by the way, if you have a whiner, you need a whine cellar.
 Keep that in mind.
+(Laughter)

 But you know if you really want to help the kid, I think you say, "Honey, you know what?
 I'm sure you can handle that."
 And you're putting the tennis ball back in their life.
 You say, "And by the way, if you need some help, you know I'd always be willing to pitch in and help, but I think you can handle this."

 Now that's the vitamin E. It has an expectation.
-I say treat kids in the way you expect them to behave.
-In all probability, they are going to behave that way.
+I say treat kids in the way you expect them to behave, in all probability, they are gonna behave that way.
 That's how we run our school, the Leman Academy of Excellence.
 We expect you to behave.
 We had our first assembly, and we honored first responders way back on September 11th, and I marveled.
 They asked me to speak.
 I spoke for two minutes.
 I said, "I just want to say one thing.
 Did you notice the 525 kids sitting on the gym floor?
 Did you see that there wasn't one teacher that had to tell one kid to keep their hands to themselves or be quiet or be attentive?
-We have expectations for your kids at this school that they will, you know, conduct themselves in a … in a reasonable manner.
+We have expectations for your kids at this school that they will, you know, conduct themselves in a reasonable manner.
 They will be respectful to other people."

-So it starts with us adults, I think, of setting the high—you'll like this, Jean.
-I'm not setting the high bar down here.
-I'm setting it up here.
-I want … expect my kids to do well.
+So it starts with us adults, I think, of setting the high—you'll like this, Jean--I'm not settin' the high bar down here.
+I'm settin' it up here.
+I want [and] expect my kids to do well.